-The Canon EOS 800D (called Canon T7i in some regions) and the Sony Alpha A7 are two digital cameras that were officially introduced, respectively, in February 2017 and October 2013.
+The Canon EOS 800D (called Canon T7i in some regions) and the Sony Alpha A7 are two digital cameras that were revealed to the public, respectively, in February 2017 and October 2013.
 The 800D is a DSLR, while the A7 is a mirrorless interchangeable lens camera.
-The cameras are based on an APS-C (800D) and a full frame sensor.
-Both cameras offer a resolution of 24 megapixel.
+The cameras are based on an APS-C (800D) and a full frame (A7) sensor.
+Both cameras offer a resolution of 24 megapixels.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A7 is notably smaller (9 percent) than the Canon 800D.
 Moreover, the A7 is markedly lighter (11 percent) than the 800D.
 It is noteworthy in this context that the A7 is splash and dust-proof, while the 800D does not feature any corresponding weather-sealing.